vergissberlin/example-release-please/README.md

 - And add a fix to the feature super branch?
 - I like that fixes
 - Add new feature for testing
-- Snd one more feature
+- And one more feature
+- Okay, one more!

 ## 🐣 Features